 “Operation Inertia”.
 Led Junior in multi-million pound MTIC fraud.

-R -v- M (Southwark Crown Court & Cardiff Crown Court)
+R -v- M (Southwark Crown Court and Cardiff Crown Court)

 Led Junior in 2 prosecutions, one an international missing trader fraud, the other an extensive fraud relating to deception ogf bank/insurance company clients by creation of exlusive false documentation.